pengfeng/ask.py/README.md

 # modify .env file to set the API keys or export them as environment variables as below

-# right now we use Google search API
+# you can use the Google search API, if not set we provide a default search engine proxy for testing
-% export SEARCH_API_KEY="your-google-search-api-key"
+# % export SEARCH_API_KEY="your-google-search-api-key"
-% export SEARCH_PROJECT_KEY="your-google-cx-key"
+# % export SEARCH_PROJECT_KEY="your-google-cx-key"

-# right now we use OpenAI API
+# right now we use OpenAI API, default using OpenAI
+# % export LLM_BASE_URL=https://api.openai.com/v1
-% export LLM_API_KEY="your-openai-api-key"
+% export LLM_API_KEY=<your-openai-api-key>

 # By default, the program will start a web UI.
 See GradIO Deployment section for more info.
 # Run the program on command line with -c option